Text by Giulia Ottavia Frattini

 New Rituals is an event series exploring and experimenting with identity and spirituality in the post-digital age curated by Estela Oliva.
 After a period of absence due to the pandemic outbreak and consequent cut-off of live shows and settings, this year’s edition will be held on April 23rd at the Barbican Center in London, hosting NKISI and Ryoichi Kurokawa.
 The two artists will take over the Main Hall by presenting audio-visual performances that peculiarly capture and reinterpret the core intent of New Rituals.

 Japanese artist Ryoichi Kurokawa premieres his audiovisual concert subassemblies exploring the powerful relationship between architecture and its surroundings, human-made structures and nature.
-Ruins, nature-invaded buildings and architectures in disrepair are deconstructed using a combination of 3D imaging data, thermal image and filmed footage to be then rebuilt into layers of order and disorder while exposing the force of both nature and art.
+Ruins, nature-invaded buildings and architectures in disrepair are deconstructed using a combination of 3D imaging data, thermal images, and filmed footage to be rebuilt into layers of order and disorder while exposing the force of nature and art.

 […] spirituality is the key attribute of the post-digital age and the post-digital state of mind.
-The age of digital exacerbation, pure data and meaningless technology has evolved, and we are now looking for deeper connections and meanings enabled through technology.
+In the age of digital exacerbation, pure data and meaningless technology have evolved, and we are now looking for deeper connections and meanings enabled through technology.
 During the pandemic, we have more than ever connected in new ways.
 The online medium has been the main facilitator of the individual and the collective spiritual force, especially as our physical bodies were segregated.
-I believe this new connection is here to stay with us, and it will continue to evolve.
+I believe this new connection is here to stay with us and will continue to evolve.
 Oliva suggests shedding light on the correlation between the underlying principles of New Rituals and nowadays’s reality imbued with digital scents.